dyedgreen/schroedinger/README.md

 - [x] Get half the energy -> investigate... (discontinuity in inf. case)
 - [ ] Test on less trivial examples
 - [x] Think about optimization to get more energy eigenvalues (current scaling gives lots of values)
-- [ ] Start thinking about C implementation
+- [x] Start thinking about C implementation
-- [ ] Add more fine-grained control over root / bracket expanding functions (i.e. give option to user-supply them)
+- [ ] ~Add more fine-grained control over root / bracket expanding functions (would not play nice with c at all...)~

 (If you need help using Git, [this](http://try.github.io) is supposedly a nice tutorial.)